Battle of Rymnik (Râmnic)(1789)

 - The Battle of Rymnik (Râmnic) took place in 1789.
 11 Sep 1789 (O.S.) / 22 Sep 1789 (N.S.).

-- Who won the Battle of Rymnik (Râmnic)?
+- What was the outcome of the Battle of Rymnik (Râmnic)?

 - The Russia / Habsburg Austria were victorious against the Ottoman Empire.